 Well, to be honest?
 Everything!
 This vegan kale pesto is super versatile.
-I've definitely used it for more than just pasta (though it tastes darn delicious on pasta.
-I've used it as a healthy vegan dip, a spread for sandwiches, and as a base for pizza.
-In fact, cauliflower crust + pesto + cherry tomatoes = the bomb (recipe coming soon!).
-While this recipe is vegan, you could add freshly grated parmesan to the pesto for even more deliciousness!
+I've definitely used it for more than just pasta (though it tastes darn delicious on pasta).
+I've used it as a healthy vegan dip, a spread for sandwiches, and as a base sauce for pizza (slather on top of some homemade naan and you're in business).
+Check out this other post for eight ways to use pesto (that's not pasta!) in your cooking everyday!

 You could, but I recommend that you don't.
 While it's not a huge difference, I've noticed that the pesto gets a bit more "oily" when reheated.
 What I usually do is bring it out of the fridge for at least 30 minutes before eating.
 Then, I serve it on something warm (like pasta or toast) to bring up the temperature more naturally.

-- 2 cups of kale, shredded (roughly one bunch, but you don't need to be precise here!)
+- 2 cups kale, shredded (roughly one bunch, but you don't need to be precise here!)

 - 1 avocado

 - 1 teaspoon minced garlic, 1 - 2 cloves

 - ¼ cup water, to help blend (if using blender vs. food processor)

 - lemon juice, one wedge